Sorry, you need to enable JavaScript to visit this website.

 SPONSORED BY

-Insurers not only look at how safe a particular vehicle is to drive and how well it protects occupants, but also how much potential damage it can inflict on another car.
+Insurers not only look at how safe a particular vehicle is to drive and how well it protects occupants, but also how much potential damage it can inflict on another vehicle.
 If a specific vehicle model has a higher chance of inflicting damage when in an accident, an insurer may charge more for liability insurance.

 • Your credit – Similar to your credit score, your credit-based insurance score is a statistical tool that predicts the likelihood of your filing a claim and the likely cost of that claim.